zopefoundation/z3c.zrtresource/src/z3c/zrtresource/README.txt

 Custom ZRT Command
 ~~~~~~~~~~~~~~~~~~

-We can create custom zrt command, for this we should register
+We can create custom ZRT commands.
+For this we should register
-named IZRTCommandFactory utility
+a named IZRTCommandFactory utility

   >>> import re
   >>> from zope import interface